ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/PRIVACY.md

 ### Encryption
 - All research data is encrypted on your device before transmission
 - Uses industry-standard AES-256-GCM encryption
-- Research teams can only decrypt data with their private keys
+- Research teams can only decrypt data with private key
-- Fresh encryption keys for each upload (forward secrecy)

 ### Anonymous Participation
-- No personal identifying information is ever transmitted
+- No personal identifying information is collected or transmitted
 - Random participant codes are used instead of names or emails
-- Location areas are shown as general regions, not exact addresses
-- IP addresses and device identifiers are not logged

 ### Data Retention
-- Research data is automatically deleted from your device after successful upload
 - You can manually delete all local data anytime
 - Local data retention follows your device's storage settings